BriskySK/tasker/README.md

 Mobile app that allows users to create, edit, and delete tasks.

 ### To rebuild data model use this command
-`flutter packages pub run build_runner build --delete-conflicting-outputs`
+` flutter pub run build_runner build --delete-conflicting-outputs`